catsitterindiaoperator-guide

 • Who is your backup if you cannot make a visit?

-• Can I see a reference from a recent client?
+• Can you share a reference from a recent client?

-• Asks for the full booking amount upfront in cash
+• Demanding full booking amount upfront in cash (deposits are fine; full payment is not)

-• Offers to take your cat to a boarding facility "in case something comes up" (that is not sitting)
+• Suggesting "I'll take her to a boarding facility if something comes up" (that's not sitting; the parent will refuse)

 Identity and routine: